Escape to Tree House Island Life in Monmouth, ME

 Free ferry service to the island runs at:

-*9:45 Early Arrival - We’ll shuttle you to the island early and while your stay is being prepared, you can begin your “Island Time” early.
+* 9:45 Early Arrival - We’ll shuttle you to 1 Big Sustainable Island early and while your stay is being prepared, you can begin your “Island Time” early.
 We’ll safely stow your gear and let you know as soon as your accommodations are ready.

 FREE PARKING: Park in our private parking area for free.
 Cart your gear to our shoreside dock to begin your "Island Time" journey.